charafmrah/charafmrah/README.md

 # Hi!
 This is Charaf Mrah. 👋

 I'm a Software Engineering student interested in tech, business and content creation.
-I'm the web dev, creator, marketer, and designer at the college route.
+I'm the web dev/designer, creator, marketer at the college route.
 I'm working on improving my web developement & design skills by learning & applying different frameworks.
 I'm interested in everything related to creativity: video content creation, photo & video editing, blogging, graphic design...etc.

 ## 💻 I'm working on:
 * Getting a Software Engineering degree